 How I Automate My Business Using Agents

 I decided to hand these routines to autonomous agents.
-Not chatbots that wait for prompts, but scheduled pipelines that run on their own, query real services, and produce actionable summaries I can review in minutes instead of assembling myself.
+Not chatbots that wait for prompts, but scheduled pipelines that run on their own, query real services, and produce actionable summaries ready to review in minutes instead of assembled by hand.

 What agents actually are